Working with Templates

 - Click Create Flyer from the flyers list

-- View the templates page showing:
+- View the templates page, which shows:

 - Blank template option